coltonksharp/How-to-Edit-a-Digital-Video-Premiere-Pro-/README.md

 ### This will be overwelming at first but have trust in me and don't touch anything!

-The defualt window is divided into four workspaces.
+The defualt window is divided into FOUR workspaces.

 Top left: Effect Controls (Click on 'Effect Controls' in the box if not opened by default) Top Right: Program Monitor